-	- A company must follow conservative accounting practices to ensure proper recognition of the expenses and that revenue are not artificially inflated.
+- A company must follow conservative accounting practices to ensure proper recognition of the expenses and that revenue is not artificially inflated.

-- More closely, the company follows generally accepted accounting principles (GAAP), the higher it’s quality of earnings is likely to be.
+- The more closely the company follows generally accepted accounting principles (GAAP), the higher its QoE is likely to be.

 How to Gauge Quality of Earnings?

 One can gauge the quality of earnings by tracking activities from the income statement to the balance sheet and cash flow statement.
-The one item, however, that analysts focus more on is the net income.
+However, the one item that analysts focus more on is the net income.
 It is the point of reference that tells analysts how well the company is performing.
 If the income is higher than the last year and is more than the analysts’ estimate, then it is a good sign.

-But, how reliable these numbers are is something that quality of earnings tells.
-In the income statement, the analyst starts from the top and work their way down.
+But, how reliable these numbers are is something that the quality of earnings tells.
+The analyst starts from the top in the income statement and works their way down.
 For instance, the company’s sales growth may be the result of loose credit terms.
 An analyst can look at the balance sheet and cash flow statement to get more details on it.
-The revenue tied to the accounts receivable do not have much value.
+The revenue tied to the accounts receivable does not have much value.

-If a company has high net income but its cash flows are negative.
+If a company has a high net income, but its cash flows are negative.
 Then, an analyst can look for variations between the operating cash flow and net income.
 It is possible that the boost in net income is due to factors other than sales.